Vanosz/Disciples2-ROTE-Editor-Releases/README.md

 ⚠️Disclaimer: Most of the described parts of the editor have **hotkeys** for tools and for their functions

 ### ✅ Translations
-The editor's main menu language will be according to the internal language of the game.
+The editor's main menu language will be set according to the game's internal language.
 The tools or functions in English.
 The translations of the **MODS** could be broken, but it is just a description.
 Main functions are still available.

 ### ✅ Unit editing